 14.11: Results from Background Record Checks

-If the BRC results reveal that there are no disqualifications during the sex offender and fingerprint-based checks, the BRC Program Administrators may be notified of the possibility of hiring the candidate provisionally, unless the candidate is a family child care candidate, in-home non-relative caregiver, relative caregiver or affiliated candidate.
+If the BRC results reveal that there are no disqualifications during the sex offender and fingerprint-based checks, the BRC Program Administrators may be notified of the possibility of hiring the candidate provisionally, unless the candidate is a group, school age, residential, or placement licensee, family child care candidate, in-home non-relative caregiver, relative caregiver or affiliated candidate.

 If the candidate has no disqualifications after the completion of the entire EEC BRC process, EEC will notify the Program and issue the candidate a final suitability determination of “suitable”.